Billy Bingham: Luton Town

-The "Hatters" finished 17th in the league in 1958–59, but reached the 1959 FA Cup Final after Bingham scored the winning goal in the semi-final clash with Norwich City.
+Bingham had been Luton's second-choice in the transfer market as Aberdeen winger Graham Leggat had instead gone to Fulham.
+Manager Dally Duncan had limited control of the team.
+Bingham believed that team captain Syd Owen had greater influence on the board of directors, and indeed Owen was put in charge of the first team after Duncan left Kenilworth Road in October.
+The "Hatters" finished 17th in the league in 1958–59, but reached the 1959 FA Cup final after Bingham scored the winning goal in the semi-final replay against Norwich City at St Andrew's.
+Bingham had scored in all the previous rounds as well as Luton had overcome Leeds United, Leicester City (after a replay), Ipswich Town, and Blackpool.
 In the Wembley final, his corner set up Dave Pacey for Luton's consolation in a 2–1 defeat to Nottingham Forest.

-Despite Bingham scoring 16 league goals to become the club's top scorer, Luton were relegated under Syd Owen in 1959–60.
-New manager Sam Bartram failed to keep Bingham at Kenilworth Road for long, and after three goals in 11 Second Division games, including a 35-yard volley against Liverpool at Anfield, he soon attracted attention from Everton and Arsenal.
+Despite Bingham scoring 16 league goals to become the club's top scorer, Luton were relegated in 1959–60.
+New manager Sam Bartram failed to keep Bingham for long, and after three goals in 11 Second Division games, including a 35-yard volley against Liverpool at Anfield, he soon attracted offers from Tottenham Hotspur and Arsenal.
+He wanted his contract improved to the level of new signing Joe McBride, though had to be satisfied when the board instead reduced McBride's contract to the level that the rest of the team were on.

 Everton

-He joined Everton for a fee of £15,000 in October 1960.
-Signed by Johnny Carey, Harry Catterick took charge at Goodison Park following a fifth-place finish in 1960–61.
+Bingham joined Everton for a fee of £15,000 plus John Bramwell and Alex Ashworth in October 1960.
+He had been signed by manager Johnny Carey as outside-left Tommy Ring had broken his leg, with Mickey Lill being switched to outside-left from right-wing to accommodate.
+Bingham immediately formed a good understanding with Bobby Collins, though a poor start to the 1960–61 campaign left the Toffees unable to get close to runaway First Division champions Tottenham Hotspur.
+They exited the FA Cup at the third round, with Bingham playing poorly out-of-position on the left following injury to Lill.
+Carey resigned and was replaced as manager at Goodison Park by Harry Catterick.

 A fourth-place finish followed in 1961–62, and the "Toffees" won the league title in 1962–63.
-However Catterick signed Scotsman Alex Scott in February 1963 for £40,000, and so Bingham's days at Merseyside were numbered.
-During his time at Everton, he made 98 appearances and scored 26 goals.
+However, Catterick signed Scotsman Alex Scott in February 1963 for £40,000, and so Bingham's days at Merseyside were numbered.
+He made 98 appearances and scored 26 goals at Everton.